 Read More: TV Shows Like Big Little Lies

 10. Alias (2001-2006)

 This show had Jennifer Garner play the role of Sydney Bristow, a secret agent who becomes a double agent against her own organization after realizing the truth about it.
 The show derives the name from the various aliases that Sydney uses in her missions.
 As she juggles her role as a double agent, she has to keep her identity secret from the people in her life.
 With the progression of the seasons, the show’s storyline became a bit slack, but its first couple of seasons are what make it a must-watch.

 9. Spooks (2002-2011)

 This show followed a group of MI5 agents working from offices known as the Grid as they took on different missions.
-With Matthew Macfadyen in a lead role, this show added a stylistic touch to itself and showed high-octane action sequences.
+With Matthew Macfadyen in a lead role, this show got a stylistic touch and featured high-octane action sequences.
 Fast-paced and thrilling, this show received love, both critically and commercially.